 Part 3: Validating with the Customer Advisory Board

-Different UX patterns for surfacing errors
+Different UX patterns for surfacing anomalies

 Trust signals (explain-why, variance views, tolerance bands)